Quantum geodesic flows and curvature

 We also made and explored a new approach to the Ricci tensor now as a kind of `quadratic form' on vector fields.
-This is motivated by the convective derivative of $\div X$ in the case where $X$ is a geodesic velocity field but the resulting $R(X)$ is defined for any left vector field $X\in{}_A{\rm hom}(\Omega^1,A)$ and studied as such in our examples.
-In both the matrix and fuzzy sphere cases we saw some connection with our earlier `working definition' for Ricci\cite{BegMa} but also additional terms, see notably Proposition~\ref{propRfuz}.
+This is motivated by the convective derivative of ${\rm div} X$ in the case where $X$ is a geodesic velocity field but the resulting $R(X)$ is defined for any left quantum vector field $X\in{}_A{\rm hom}(\Omega^1,A)$ and studied as such in our examples.
+In both the matrix and fuzzy sphere cases, we saw some aspects in line with our earlier `working definition' for Ricci\cite{BegMa} but with additional terms, see notably Proposition~\ref{propRfuz}.
 This should be similarly explored on a larger variety of curved quantum spacetimes, including the discrete $n$-gon $\Z_n$ with lengths on the edges providing the known quantum Riemannian geometry here, or on noncommutative black hole and FLRW cosmological models as in \cite{ArgMa}.

 More widely, the theory of quantum geodesics should be developed to include geodesic deviation.
-Some initial ideas here are in Section~\ref{seccla} at the classical level, and indeed this new way of thinking about geodesics even on a classical manifold deserves to be developed much further as a new tool in ordinary GR.
+We have set this up in Section~\ref{secgeodev} at the classical level.
+In fact, our approach provides a new way of thinking about geodesics even on a classical manifold, which deserves to be developed much further as a new tool in ordinary GR.
 It is also the case that throughout the paper, we took $B=C^\infty(\R)$ for the geodesic parameter space.
 The same formalism with $B=C^\infty(N)$ provides a theory of `totally geodesic submanifolds' of a classical or quantum space expressed in the algebra $A$.
 This remains to be explored as does the construction of examples where $B$ is some other quantum geometry.
-As such it need not even have a `manifold dimension' or could be finite (i.e. the algebra $B$ could be finite-dimensonal).
+As such, it need not even have a `manifold dimension' or could be finite (i.e. the algebra $B$ could be finite-dimensional).
 We do not know if such generalisations would be interesting but the point is that the abstract approach to geodesics based on $A$-$B$-bimodule connections and $\doublenabla(\sigma_E)$ is both powerful and little explored even in classical geometry.
 These are some of many possible directions for further work.